jacklehamster/package-rename-action/README.md

-# Hello world javascript action
+# Package Rename action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action renames the repo in package.json to match the current repo.
-As a test, it also adds "Hello" in package.json.
+Useful for github templates of Node projects.

 ## Inputs

-### `who-to-greet`

-**Required** The name of the person to greet.
-Default `"World"`.
+None

 ## Outputs

-### `time`

-The time we greeted you.
+None

 ## Example usage

-uses: actions/hello-world-javascript-action@v1
+uses: actions/package-rename-action@v1.02
-with:
-  who-to-greet: 'Mona the Octocat'